ashinkarov/2021-extraction-paper/review-response.md

-# Structure of the response

-We would like to thank all the reviewers for their time and helpful comments!
-We structure our response in two parts.
-First, we address common concerns raised by multiple reviewers; after that, we respond to the remaining individual comments and questions.
+We would like to thank the reviewers for their time and helpful comments.
+We will start this response by addressing common concerns raised by multiple reviewers; after that, we respond to the remaining individual comments and questions.

 # Part1: Common concerns

-## The main goal of the paper as we see it
+## The main objective (reviewer B)

-The main point of the paper is to demonstrate that it is possible to define a practically usable *dependently-typed DSL* without the necessity to implement a typechecker, as you share one with Agda.
-Extraction gives us a way to define an arbitrary target language that we translate our DSL for further execution.
-Two practical scenarios are possible: 1) I have a (dep.typed) DSL and I want to translate it to target X; or 2) I have a a language X which I would like to extend with dependent types.
-Both scenarios are possible with the presented work, and to our knowledge this was not tried before.
+Our main objective is to demonstrate how to define a *dependently-typed DSL* without implementing a full typechecker, as you share one with Agda.
+Extraction allows us to translate our DSL to a target language for further execution.
+We expect two possible scenarios: 1) translating an existing (dependently typed) DSL to target X; or 2) extend existing language X with dependent types.
+Both scenarios are possible by our approach, and are novel to the best of our knowledge.

-## General principles and correctness

-As our main focus is to provide all the means to write an extractor, the question of correctness (in some sense) is orthogonal --- one is free to make it as correct or incorrect as one pleases.

-So far we can state that, as long as you trust that Agda type system is sound:
-  1. an embedded language has a sound type system (as it is a subset of Agda);
-  2. programs in the embedded languages have expected properties of progress and preservation (as they can be executed within Agda)
-  3. given that the extractor preserves the dynamic semantics of Agda:
-     - static semantics is encoded using assertions;
-     - if an entire program is extracted from Agda, these assertions shall never be triggered at runtime;
-     - when extracting partial programs, assertions can only fire at the boundaries with unsafe code.

-Ideally, we would want to write a theorem in Agda that the given extractor preserves the semantics.
-For that one needs to relate the semantics of reflected terms with the semantics of the language we are extracting to.
-Unfortunately, at the time of writing there is no official semantics for Agda reflected terms.
-While in principle it is possible to come up with one manually, we believe that reflection system should give us the one we could actually trust.
-This is our future work.

-## Shallow embedding and its semantics
+## Shallow embedding and its semantics (reviewers A and B)

-One challenge with a shallowly embedded language is how to formally define which terms of the host language actually form the embedding.
-While we do not have any syntactical means to do so, as we state in line 315, any Agda term that is recognised by the extractor is considered to be the part of the embedded language.
-In that sense, semantics of the embedding is always given by the semantics of Agda, and the language itself is defined by the extractor.
+For the purpose of this paper, we define any Agda term that is recognized by the extractor to be part of the embedded language (as noted on line 315).
+Moreover, the semantics of the embedded language is obtained by restricting the semantics of Agda to this subset.
+The writer of the extractor thus has full control over what parts of Agda to include or exclude.

+## Lack of theory or general principles (reviewers A and B)

+Despite our focus on the practical parts of writing custom extractors, this does not mean our approach does not care about the semantics.
+In particular, the extractor maps the reflected Agda syntax of the embedded language to the target language, and inserts assertions corresponding to the static guarantees of Agda's type system.
+Hence, given an extractor that preserves the dynamic semantics of the embedded language, soundness of the Agda type system guarantees that none of the inserted assertions will be triggered at run-time.
+When only part of a program is extracted from Agda, assertions can only fire at the boundaries with unsafe code.

+Correctness of our approach thus relies on the preservation of the dynamic semantics by the extractor code.
+Ideally we would like to prove this as a theorem in Agda, but this is not yet possible as there is no formal semantics for Agda reflected terms (see future work section).

-## Pull Requests inclusion in the paper
+## Pull Requests inclusion in the paper (all reviewers)

+Our reason for including links to PRs is because we consider them essential to the work presented in the paper.
+The important thing is not how they are implemented (as this will be different for each host language), but rather what features are required for our approach to reflection-based extraction.
+In particular, we need:

+- access to the full type and typing context of a given term,

+- the ability to selectively normalise certain functions while keeping others untouched,

+- access to transient terms that are erased from the syntax but can be reconstructed from the type.

-We consider the changes that we made to Agda essential to the work that we present in the paper.
-As our approach has not been tried before, obviously some required functionality is lacking, so we fixed it.
-As for inclusion in the paper, unfortunately we didn't find a better way of presenting these, and according to our read of the definition of "lightweight double-blind" inclusion of the links seem to be acceptable as we do not expose our names or institutions, and as the work has been done specifically for this paper we did not have to address it in third person.
+As our approach has not been tried before, some functionality was lacking so we had to add it.
+However, none of this is specific to a particular extractor (or even specific to extraction in general), so it only needs to be done once.

+According to our interpretation of the requirements of "lightweight double-blind", inclusion of these links seems to be acceptable: they do not expose our names or institutions, and as the work has been done specifically for this paper we did not have to address it in third person.
+We apologize if this differs from the intended interpretation.
-We summarise the changes that we did to Agda's reflection system:
-  - allow accessing the actual typing context (telescope) of the given term;
-  - selective reduction and normalisation of the terms;
-  - access typing information of the implicit arguments after normalisation -- the most challenging change.

 # Part2: Remaining concerns